 - Reheat fruit slice within a warm oven for a few minutes until heated through, or within an air-fryer, or microwave for 60 seconds or so.

-- Serve with hot vegan custard, or a scoop of vegan ice-cream, or a drizzle of vegan pouring cream for an extra special traditional dessert.
+- Serve with hot vegan custard, or a scoop of vegan ice-cream, or a drizzle of vegan pouring cream for an extra-special dessert.

-- Instead of currants, raisins, and sultanas use an already prepared dried fruit mix [those intended for fruit cakes/Christmas puddings].
+- Instead of dried currants, raisins, and sultanas use an already prepared dried fruit mix [those intended for festive fruit cakes/Christmas puddings].

 - Instead of mixed spice powder, use ½ teaspoon of cinnamon powder and ½ teaspoon of ginger powder, or 1 teaspoon of pumpkin pie spice mix or apple pie spice mix.

-- For a quick fly pie use shop-bought shortcrust pastry and/or shop-bought mincemeat [the kind intended for festive sweet mince pies].
-Check the shop-bought pastry ingredients as many are accidently vegan.
+- For a quick fruit slice use shop-bought shortcrust pastry and/or shop-bought mincemeat [the kind intended for festive mince pies].

-- Use a vegan margarine, butter or baking spread that copes well with being baked such as Stork.
+- Use a vegan margarine, butter or baking spread that copes well with being baked.
 Don't use lite/light versions or low-fat/diet, etc as these tend to contain too much water.
+We used Stork baking spread.

-- As we are a vegan family recipe blog all our ingredient suggestions are for vegan and plant-based ingredients but of course if you have different dietary requirements you can use your usual baking fat [margarine/butter] and milk.
+- As we are a plant-based family recipe blog all our ingredient suggestions are for vegan-friendly ingredients but of course if you have different dietary requirements you can use your usual baking fat [margarine/butter] and milk.

 Nutrition